ernestohs/csharp.katas.simple/README.md

 ## Katas Criteria

-- :one: Can be implemented and tested in less than 10 minutes.
+1. Can be implemented and tested in less than 10 minutes.
-- :two: Follows the Single Responsibility Principle.
+2. Follows the Single Responsibility Principle.
-- :three: Illustrates a common but interesting programming problem.
+3. Illustrates a common but interesting programming problem.
-- :four: The solution is well known.
+4. The solution is well known.

 # Hands-On